tonimelisma/onedrive-client/PRD.md

 *   **[ ] User Story 3.1:** I want to list all the files and folders that have been shared with me.
     *   **Proposed Command:** `onedrive-client shared list`

+- **US-4: Upload Large Files**: As a developer, I want to upload files larger than 4MB, so that I can transfer large assets to my cloud storage.
+(Status: **Complete**)
+  - *Acceptance Criteria*:
+    - The `upload` command works for files up to 100MB.
+    - The upload process is resumable if interrupted.
+    - Progress is displayed to the user during the upload.

+- **US-5: Download Large Files**: As a developer, I want to download files larger than 4MB.
+(Status: **Not Started**)